 Deliverables of a PEI include:

-- Launch research centers and win large-scale research funding
+- Launch research centers and compete for large-scale research funding

-- Create undergraduate minors/certificates, master’s degrees, and online badges
+- Create undergraduate minors/certificates, co-curricular student activities, master’s degrees, and online badges

 - Intensify collaboration with industry and foundations